 What Is Digital Dentistry?

-These tools work together to streamline production, reduce turnaround times, and ensure consistent quality.
+These tools work together to streamline production, reduce turnaround times, and ensure consistent, high-quality results.

 Metal 3D Printing in Dentistry